algosup/2023-2024-project-3-virtual-processor-team-3/documents/img/functional_specifications/functional_specifications.md

 => The team (6 people)

-=> TODO: X working hours: 3 hours of work in a half day, 6 team members, X half days until the release of the final product (working hours on personal time not included)
+=> 414 working hours: 3 hours of work in a half day, 6 team members, 23 half days until the release of the final product (working hours on personal time not included) \
+P.S.: The school might give us more/less time to work on the project.

 => 1 computer per team member